-Medium and Large size organizations often require automated procedures to design cloud infrastructure and on-board hundreds, thousands, or even more employees as users on the company cloud account.
-Administrators of such organizations would need to create a user account for each employee and delegate them necessary infrastructure access based on company requirements.
-This document gives you an overview and code example of how you can automate the entire process of creating users, buckets, policies, groups and delegate access to those users in a most efficient way.
+Organizations often require automated procedures to design cloud infrastructure and onboard numerous employees as users on the company cloud account.
+Administrators of such organizations would need to create a user account for each employee and delegate the necessary infrastructure access based on company requirements.

-User: As a company may require to on-board many employees as users on a cloud account, the best approach is to create users wherein the username is some sort of unique UUID so there are no clashes between any two users
+User: A company may need to onboard many employees as users on a cloud account.
+The best approach is to create users wherein the username is some sort of unique UUID so there are no clashes between any two users

-Bucket: Each user will be allowed to have one bucket of their own which they will use to contribute to their work.
+Bucket: Each user will be allowed to have one bucket of their own, which they will use to contribute to their work.
 Users will be able to access ONLY their own bucket.
-Bucket creation will be automated in such a way that a company decides the prefix (say company name) will be used and appended by "username".
-This model will take care of unique global bucket name requirements as well as the buckets can be uniquely identifiable and paired with a particular user
+Bucket creation will be automated in such a way that a company decides the prefix (for example, company name) will be used and appended by "username".
+This model will take care of unique global bucket name requirements so that the buckets can be uniquely identifiable and paired with a particular user

 Group: This script will create a group and drop users inside this group automatically